bevyengine/bevy-website/content/learn/book/ecs/resources/_index.md

             *input_mode = InputMode::Guessing;

             // Clear the input so that check_secret doesn't spy on this data the same frame that it's stored!
+			// Note that we could avoid doing this by ensuring that check_secret always runs before record_secret
-            *input = Input::<KeyCode>::default();
+			// See the page on system ordering for information on how to do this *input = Input::<KeyCode>::default();
         }
     }